>

 This fragment, probably of the ballad Lady Maisry, was brought to my attention by a good friend and singer, John Moreton, who found the words in an old Norfolk miscellany.
 The tune is mine.

 The Clutha sang Bonnie Susie Cleland on their 1977 Topic album The Bonnie Mill Dams.
-The liner notes commented:
+They noted:

 This song, a version of the better known Lady Maisry, was first published by William Motherwell in his Minstrelsy Ancient and Modern (1827) and he is the only collector to report it.
 Some think it may have been Motherwell’s composition, though his manuscript collection contains three slightly differing versions—two of them credited to Mrs. Thomson of Kilbarchan and Mrs. McLean of Glasgow.